 Where to Eat – Panglao Island

-If you are after authentic local dishes throughout your stay in Bohol/Pangloa… you may be disappointed.
+If you are after authentic local dishes throughout your Bohol/Pangloa itinerary… you may be disappointed.
 Eateries seem to be extremely catered to tourists, with prices and quality reflecting this.
 As the area around Alona Beach gets more and more commercialised (a 7/11 has just opened, with a McDonalds opening soon next door), we felt like the majority of food was fast, unhealthy, western and overpriced.

 After some research and recommendations, we did manage to find the hidden (healthy) gems below: